Need help finding a loan?

 It’s open to debate, however, to what degree this conception of equity crowdfunding truly fulfills the original promise of crowdfunding, which was to open up funding to a broader cross-section of startups and businesses than had been adequately served by financial markets in the past.

-An outfit truly at the beginning of its creation story would be better served by rewards crowdfunders like Kickstarter (see our review) and Indiegogo (see our review) when initially raising capital.
+An outfit truly at the beginning of its creation story would be better served by rewards crowdfunders such as Kickstarter (see our review) and Indiegogo (see our review) when initially raising capital.
 A track record of successful rewards crowdfunding will prove helpful if your enterprise should eventually seek to use MicroVentures’s equity crowdfunding platform.

 To learn more about how we score our reviews, see our Business Loan Rating Criteria.